JvanKatwijk/qt-dab/README.md

 Introduction
 ------------------------------------------------------------------

-**Qt-DAB-4.1** is a rich implementation of a DAB decoder for use on Linux and Windows based PC's, including some ARM based boards, such as the Raspberry PI, both 2 and 3.
+**Qt-DAB-4.1** is a rich implementation of a DAB decoder for use on Linux and Windows based PC's, including some ARM based boards, such as the Raspberry PI 2 and up.

-It provides an abundant amount of selectors and displays, most of which can be switched off, but are of interest for those who want to see aspects of the DAB signal.
+It provides an abundant amount of selectors and displays, most of which can be switched off, but are of interest for those who want to see aspects of the DAB signal and want to be in control.

 While it is not very complicated to generate an executable for either Qt-DAB or dabMini, for Linux-x64 appImages exist for both Qt-DAB and dabMini.
-For Windows an installer is available.
+For Windows installers  are available.

 Qt-DAB makes extensive use of a GUI.
 Personally, grown up in the time of ASR-33 terminals and "command lines", I often prefer a simple command line